jcomeauictx/legaproxy/README.md

 "Local certificates", "Custom", "Installed by you", and import the certificate into "Trusted Certificates".

+## Problems with swc as transpiler

+* without "module" statement in .swcrc, or with "module: es6", error "Uncaught SyntaxError: Cannot use import outside a module"
+* with "module: systemjs", error
+  "Uncaught ReferenceError: System is not defined"
+* other options, "commonjs", "amd", and "umd" give other errors

+Will need to parse HTML to see if "type=module" in `script` tags, and use that information at transpile time?

 ## Developer notes

 * You will need to `usermod -a -G docker $USER`.